HueyNemud/hyrax-dev-docker/README.md

 2. ``git clone https://github.com/HueyNemud/hyrax-dev-docker``
 3. ``cd hyrax-dev-docker``
 4. ``docker build -t hyrax-demo . ``
 **Note**: Buiding may take some time and will create a huge image (~2Gb).
-Be sure that you have enough free space in the docker directory.
+Be sure to have enough free space in the docker directory.

 ### 2. Run